DanielRJohnson/Glimmer/README.md

 # Welcome to Glimmer ✨
-Glimmer is a dynamically-typed scripting language with support for first-class functions with closures, basic types, arrays, dictionaries, and much more.
+Glimmer is a dynamically-typed scripting language with support for first-class functions with closures, statically-scoped variables, basic types, arrays, dictionaries, and much more.

 This implementation of Glimmer comes with a complete Read-Eval-Print-Loop (REPL), Read-Parse-Print-Loop (RPPL), and Read-Lex-Print-Loop (RLPL).
 Of course, you can also execute source files directly.